On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: and the family of polytopes

-\begin{proof} The number of order ideals of $z_{2n+1}$ is given by the Fibonacci number $F_{2n-1}$.
+\begin{proof} The number of order ideals of the zigzag poset with $n$ elements is given by the Fibonacci number $F_{n+2}$.
+To see this, note the posets $z_0$ and $z_1$ have $F_2=1$ and $F_3=2$ order ideals respectively.
+For the zigzag $z_n$, the number of order ideals equals the sum of order ideals of $z_{n-1}$ and $z_{n-2}$ depending on whether or not the order ideals includes the leftmost (minimal) element of the poset.
+The result follows by induction.

 The number of linear extensions of this poset is the number of SYT of skew shape ${\delta_n/\delta_{n-2}}$ which is given by the Euler number $E_{2n-3}$.
 Thus, the result follows from Theorem~\ref{thm:main}. \end{proof}

-\begin{remark} For the case $\lambda=\delta_{n-k}$, the polytope $\mathcal{P}_{\delta_{n-k}}(n)$ is isomorphic to the order polytope of the poset $(\delta_n\setminus \delta_{n-k})^*$.
+\begin{remark} For the case $\lambda=\delta_{n-k}$, the polytope $\mathcal{P}_{\delta_{n-k}}(n)$ is integrally equivalent to the order polytope of the poset $(\delta_n\setminus \delta_{n-k})^*$.
 The number of vertices of the polytope (order ideals of the poset) is given by the number of Dyck paths with height at most $k$ \cite[\href{https://oeis.org/A211216}{A211216}]{OEIS}, \cite[\S 3.1]{KRT}.
 The volume of the polytope is given by the number of skew SYT of shape $\delta_n/\delta_{n-k}$.
-There are formulas for this number of SYT as determinants of Euler numbers (e..g see Baryshnikov-Romik \cite{BR}). \end{remark}
+There are formulas for this number of SYT as determinants of Euler numbers (e.g see Baryshnikov-Romik \cite{BR}). \end{remark}

 We now turn from our investigation of the family of polytopes $\F(ASM)(n)$ to triangulations of flow and order polytopes.